-Fifty years ago during the Stanislaus campaign, All-Outdoors developed a partnership with FOR, which has grown over the years.
-During the Tuolumne campaign All-Outdoors was one of the outfitters instrumental in developing campaign strategy.
-The founder of AO, George Armstrong served on the FOR board of directors during the 1980’s and traveled to Washington DC to lobby for the river to be protected.
-Presently, his son Scott Armstrong is in his 25th year on the board.
-FOR has become a great resource for river education and has made a variety of written publications and videos available.
-Its representatives are often invited as guest speakers on guide interpretive trips.
-They are helpful in educating guides regarding water management, the political battles facing our California rivers and the environmental impact of waterway manipulation.
+Presently, George’s son Scott Armstrong is in his 26th year on the board.
+FOR has become a great resource for river education and has made a variety of written publications and videos available to the public.
+Representatives of FOR are often invited as guest speakers on guide interpretive trips: They are instrumental in educating guides regarding water management, the political battles facing our California rivers and the environmental impact of waterway manipulation.